Lucia-Fonseca/unequalpy/README.rst

 ===============================================================
-UnequalPy: A package for the unequal-time matter power spectrum
+unequalPy: A package for the unequal-time matter power spectrum
 ===============================================================

 |Zenodo Badge| |PyPI Status| |Documentation Status|